-The Pawn’s passionate moves have rebelled against the trend, realising the potential alternative wine styles and allowing them to shine within the wine industry.
+I started the Pawn’s passionate moves to rebel against the trend, by realising the potential of alternative wine styles and allowing them to shine within the wine industry.

-By staying small and hands-on, we can continue our crusade to create uniquely handcrafted, artisinal wines from the cool climate of the Adelaide Hills.
+By staying small and hands-on, I can continue my crusade to create uniquely handcrafted, artisinal wines from the cool climate of the Adelaide Hills and Langhorne Creek.
+TK

-Our vineyard has an intensive landscape of hills, valleys and flats.
-This complex landscape creates an infinite array of micro-climates that we match to varieties to produce grapes with complex and refined flavour profiles.
+The vineyards have an intensive landscape of hills, valleys and flats.
+This complex landscape creates an infinite array of micro-climates that I match to varieties to produce wines with complex and refined flavour profiles.

-The El Desperado Whites and Rose’s clever design changes with the temperature of the wine, displaying a skull when the wine is at room temperature; when chilled below 15 degrees, a beautiful flowers appears over the skull while the leaves turn from brown to green.
+The El Desperado Whites and Rose’s clever design changes with the temperature of the wine, the thermal label technology

 Élevage is the French term for the progression of wines from adolescence to maturity, under attentive winemaking.
-Wines only spend a short time aging in fine French, American and Hungarian barriques in our cellar.
+Wines only spend a short time aging in fine French, American and Hungarian barriques in my barrel shed.

 m above sea level

-Another shared aspect of the terroir on our vineyards is that the soil makes up a mere 5 percent of our lands soil spectrum.
-The Hills have some of the oldest soils in the world and consists of shattered iron stone, providing the perfect balance of drainage and moisture retention.
+Another shared aspect of the terroir on the vineyards is that the soil makes up a mere 5 percent of the lands soil spectrum.
+South Australia have some of the oldest soils in the world and in the hills consists of shattered iron stone, while down in the creek – deep alluvial, self mulching clays, providing the perfect balance of drainage and moisture retention.